gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 A = 1/(2√(2π)) = m_p
 ```

 The amplitude m_p represents the maximum oscillation fitting within one observable horizon.
 Larger amplitudes would exceed the π radian limit and accumulate defect.
 The horizon constant S emerges directly from axiom CS3, which requires universal balance at modal depth four (not a fitted parameter but following from four-step commutative closure).
-This invariant represents the trace of the identity operator over the complete solid angle, analogous to Parseval's formula for total energy across all modes.
-See [21] for complete derivation.
+This invariant equals the complete solid angle 4π.
+See [21] for complete closure derivation.

 ## 5.3 Three-Dimensional Necessity